Mark Mathias Player Props: Pirates vs. Astros

-Mark Mathias makes his season debut when the Pittsburgh Pirates play the Houston Astros and Framber Valdez at PNC Park, Monday at 6:35 PM ET.
+The Pittsburgh Pirates and Mark Mathias, who went 0-for-3 last time out, take on Cristian Javier and the Houston Astros at PNC Park, Tuesday at 6:35 PM ET.

+In his previous game he had a hitless showing (0-for-3) against the Astros.

 Mark Mathias Game Info & Props vs. the Astros